This Greener Tech Bite is the first in a series of case studies on the Package Diagnostic Process

 One of Greener’s Technical Salespeople discovered that knife purchases by their customer had grown by 35% over the past year, at an additional cost of nearly $10,000.
 It seemed unlikely that additional production had accounted for all of this increase, which indicated to him that the customer could be experiencing problems on their horizontal flow wrappers.

 In this Greener Tech Bite we analyze six sealing jaw carbon impressions and explain how each was used to troubleshoot problems on flow wrappers or vertical form fill seal baggers.
 Read more

-Do you run different makes or models of flow wrappers or vertical form-fill-seal baggers?
 If you do, you probably use a variety of knife and sealing jaw styles that you need to keep in stock.
 With different knife or sealing jaw designs, the seal quality and appearance of your packages may vary, depending on which machine, line, or facility produced them.
 Read more

 This Greener Corporation “Tech Bite” provides a Troubleshooting Checklist for working with us to solve packaging problems on horizontal flow wrappers.
 Answers to the checklist questions will allow us to help define your problem

 In this blog post and Tech Bites video we consider a case study on running successful new film trials by optimizing parts designs

 The ultimate quality of the packages produced on horizontal flow wrappers requires a complex series of events to form and fill each package and move it through the packaging process.
 In the following post and “Tech Bites” video we explore the many steps that occur before and after packages are cut and sealed—from the product feed and film unwind through to the discharge belt—that must be fine-tuned to optimize seal integrity, package appearance, and productivity.